How to Choose a Good Bottle of Wine?

 Average vintages often offer better value for money because they are less sought after by collectors.

-We will return to this point in more detail later, as it could save you tens of euros.
+We will come back to this point in more detail, as it can save you tens of euros.

 The Producer: The Winemaker's Signature

-The producer's name is a guarantee of the wine's style and philosophy.
+The producer's name guarantees the wine's style and philosophy.

-We recommend that you keep track of the producers whose wines you enjoy.
-This is your best guide for replicating a successful experience.
+We recommend noting the producers whose wines you enjoy.
+This is your best guide to replicating a successful experience.

-Have you ever thought about creating your own tasting journal with your discoveries?
+Have you ever thought about creating your own tasting notebook with your discoveries?

-A simple note on your phone is all it takes.
+A simple note on your phone is enough.

-Mastering the Major Families and Their Aromatic Profiles
+Mastering the Main Families and Their Aromatic Profiles

 Red Wines: From Lightness to Power